Michigan Online ADD Treatment

 What is ADD?

-The exact cause of ADD isn’t well understood but there may be genetic links.
+The exact cause of ADD/ADHD isn't fully understood, but research suggests that genetic and environmental factors may play a role.
 If you have a sibling or parent with the condition, you may be at increased risk for developing ADD.
 In some cases, ADD symptoms may appear in childhood.
 However, you can also develop ADD symptoms later in adulthood.

 - Lack of attention